kgeoffrey/Branch-and-Bound/README.md

 Parameters:
 * data:  has to be a pandas dataframe
-* Y: the name of the variable that you would like to specify as depedant variable
+* Y: the name of the variable that you would like to specify as dependant variable
 * lowerbound: smallest integer number of explanatory variables in solution set
 * upperbound: largest integer number of exoplanatory variables in solution set
 * adjusted_R2: True for adjusted R^2, false for R^2